eosnetworkfoundation/evm-public-docs/cloud/README.md

 Explorer | 80 | HTTP | Web Traffic<br/>Health Check

 These ports are enforced by [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html), an AWS firewall service external to the VMs that is required for all network interfaces and denies all traffic by default.

+#### Target Groups
+A [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) maps an application load balancer (discussed below) to sets of virtual machines.
+This mapping includes the port and protocol to be used for both application traffic and health checks.
+Target groups will only route application traffic to VMs that have satisfied the health checks.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.